illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ## Department Production Cloud Details

 The ITM department has a mock production cloud.
-The purpose of this on-prem cloud is not neccesarialy robustness or SLA based security, but has a promise of *good-enough* with the added ability to make thing visible--so we can see what is going on internally to the cloud.
+The purpose of this on-prem cloud is not robustness or SLA based security, but has a promise of *good-enough* with the added ability to make thing visible--so we can see what is going on internally to the cloud.

 We provide the building blocks of *cloud*